 Whole world is adopting newer, innovative, cost-effective approaches and solutions to address the growing menace of Waste.
 It is important for a country like India, where the population is very large and waste management practices are not yet fully adhered adopts innovative and scientific management of waste that is socially, environmentally and commercially sustainable.

-Many innovations and solutions are available and to some extent practised in many parts of the country by industries, start-ups and ULBs to manage Municipal Solid Waste (MSW).
+Many innovations and solutions are available and to some extent practised in many parts of the country by industries, start-ups, research institutes and ULBs to manage Municipal Solid Waste (MSW).
 However, large scale implementation of solutions is yet to be seen.

 Similarly, Indian industry have adopted and practised processes and solutions to encourage Reducing, Reducing and Recycling of plastic & packaging waste, e-waste and waste generated in industrial activities or waste generated from their own activities.
 Most of the industry follows stipulated guidelines of waste management through sanitary landfills and other processes.
 However, there are industry primarily MSMEs are yet to fully adapt such practices.